actions-automation/pull-request-responsibility/README.md

 The action doesn't _need_ every trigger to work properly -- in fact, it doesn't use most of them at all.
 However, there's little downside to enabling all of them, and doing so avoids the need to change workflows if new functionality using a new trigger is added.

-### What happens if I don't set `BOT_TOKEN` properly?

-If `pull-request-responsibility` can't find a valid token under `BOT_TOKEN`, it will fail gracefully with a note reminding you to add one if you want to opt into automation.
-It should _not_ send you a failure email about it.

-This avoids forks of repositories that have `pull-request-responsibility` enabled from spamming their authors with needless Actions failure emails about improperly-set credentials.

 ## Credits